NFPA 25 Inspection:

 What NFPA 25 Inspectors Evaluate

 Across all system types, inspectors examine the condition and positioning of every control valve, the integrity and legibility of hydraulic nameplates, the operational status of waterflow and supervisory alarm devices, the condition of sprinkler heads including spare heads and the correct wrench in the cabinet, the backflow preventer condition and test results, all pressure gauges and water supply readings, and the physical condition of exposed piping, hangers, braces, and fittings.
-For buildings with fire pumps, inspectors also verify pump operation, pressure performance, and controller function in accordance with NFPA 25 fire pump testing requirements.
+For buildings with fire pumps, inspectors also verify pump operation, pressure performance, and controller function per the standard's fire pump testing requirements.
 Any deficiency identified must be documented, reported to the building owner, and corrected within the timeframe required by the FDNY.

 NFPA 25 Compliance at Every Stage

-After every inspection or testing event, we generate the required NFPA 25 documentation, record findings in our compliance software, and provide both hard copy and digital reports that are ready for FDNY review at any time.
-Our technicians all hold the FDNY S-12 Certificate of Fitness, the credential that replaced the W-12 and is required to perform, oversee, or certify any NFPA 25 inspection in New York City.
+After every inspection or testing event, we generate all required documentation, record findings in our compliance software, and provide both hard copy and digital reports ready for FDNY review at any time.
+Every technician holds the FDNY S-12 Certificate of Fitness, the credential required to perform, oversee, or certify any fire protection inspection in New York City.

 When deficiencies are identified, we assess the severity of each finding, prioritize corrections based on FDNY compliance timelines, and coordinate all required remediation through the same certified team that performed the inspection.
 For buildings already facing FDNY violations, we handle the full correction and documentation process from start to close.